Do Pinched Nerves Go Away on Their Own?

 Rheumatoid Arthritis

 Inflammation of the soft tissues near a nerve can cause that nerve to become pinched- this is extremely common in people who have rheumatoid arthritis.
 When the soft tissue surrounding your joints become inflamed, nerves in the area can be compressed and cause significant pain or discomfort.
-Many people cite tingling and numbness as a symptom of rheumatoid arthritis because of the pinched nerves.
+Many people cite tingling and numbness as symptoms of rheumatoid arthritis because of the pinched nerves.

 Nerve Damage

-One of the more severe conditions that stem from a pinched nerve is nerve damage, in which the nerve isn’t temporarily compressed, but severely damaged.
+One of the more severe conditions that stem from a pinched nerve is nerve damage, in which the nerve isn’t temporarily compressed but severely damaged.
 This often occurs in injuries that involve blunt force trauma, like car accident injuries.

 Treating a Pinched Nerve